formsend/nano/README.md

 ### Payments Notifications with Webhooks

-Add a 'webhook_url' param in a POST request body to recieve a HTTPS POST request when a payment is made using a Nano.to Checkout page.
+Add a 'webhook_url' param in a POST request body to receive a HTTPS POST request when a payment is made using a Nano.to Checkout page.
 The Webhook JSON body will look like this:

 ```javascript
 {